rakeswain/useractivity-django/README.md

 [![Generic badge](https://img.shields.io/badge/build-passing-any.svg)](https://shields.io/)
 [![Generic badge](https://img.shields.io/badge/deployed%20on-heroku-purple.svg)](https://shields.io/)

-This is a simple django application done as an assignment.
-The objective of the app is to store user data along with their monthly activity periods.
+This is a simple django api developed as an assignment.
+The objective of the api is to store user data along with their monthly activity periods using POST calls and retrieve data using GET calls.

 Note : The production version of this assignment is live on heroku.
 Please refer the below link to check that out.